 One experience with bed bugs is often all it takes to traumatize a victim into figuring out every way these pests can be prevented moving forward.
-From the use of natural repellents to professional pest treatments, you might even rush to throw your most prized possessions into the safest areas you can imagine just to escape these gross little creatures.
+From the use of natural repellents to your local pest control service, you might even rush to throw your most prized possessions into the safest areas you can imagine just to escape these gross little creatures.

 You might even consider throwing them in the trash!
 As you toss your preferred spring wardrobe into a plastic bin and hope for the very best, you might find yourself suddenly wondering, “can bed bugs get into plastic bins?”

 Most plastic bins are not air-tight, and bed bugs are able to pass through holes the size of the tip of a needle.
 They can manipulate a small opening thanks to their extremely flat bodies.
 As a result, bed bugs can get into plastic bins, unless the container is air-tight.
 If air-tight, bed bugs will not be able to enter (or exit!).

 Bed bugs will ultimately starve in air-tight plastic bins.
 They will not suffocate since they can live on the amount of area left within the bin.
 They cannot, however, live after a year without a meal.

 If not air-tight, they will sooner find a small hole to escape.

 Plastic bins should primarily be used to protect your garments from bed bugs as opposed to providing a murderous atmosphere for the pests.

 Bed bugs do not like having to climb or reside on smooth surfaces, so they would prefer to not inhabit a plastic bin.
 However, if the temperature conditions are ideal and there are garments to enhance their experience, bed bugs will gladly play house inside these bins.

 Remember that the right temperature will allow a bed bug to live up to an entire year without having to feed.
 If comfortable, they will escape only to feed and then will return to their cozy atmosphere.

 Can bed bugs get into plastic bins with lids?